-Ruth was elected President of the PATH Board of Directors in 2013, after becoming involved with the organization as a “Listener” in 2011, and then later recruited to the Board.
+Ruth has served as the President of the PATH Board of Directors since 2013.
 A 25+ year veteran at Sikorsky Aircraft, Ruth is an Engineering Manager specializing in protected wiring systems for extreme Helicopter environments and managing the Wiring Installation Group.
+She and her husband Roy completed their family, adopting three amazing children with various learning and medical needs in 2001.

-In the past, Sue instituted/coordinated a Cub Scout program (and was a Den Mother) for residents of the New Haven Regional Center, and later for special needs Cub Scouts in Prospect.
-She has also served in the past as founder/director/coach of Region 16 Special Olympics and instituted the Region 16 Special Olympics yearly awards banquet.
+Sue has also served in the past as founder/director/coach of Region 16 Special Olympics.
 She was co-organizer of Cheshire Special Olympics, president of the Cheshire ARC, president of the Naugatuck Valley Society for Autistic Children, and a governor-appointed member of the CT Developmental Disabilities Council for two terms.
 Sue also enjoyed serving on the Special Education Resource Center’s school inclusion advisory team for South Central Connecticut.

 Erin joined the PATH board of directors in 2017 after previously volunteering with PATH.
-She works as the Research Intake Coordinator for the Autism Program at the Yale Child Study Center acting as the liaison between families and clinicians.
+She works as the Research Intake Coordinator for the Autism Program at the Yale Child Study Center, acting as the liaison between families and clinicians.
 Erin is passionate about her job and loves being able to help families.
-She regularly attends walks, conferences, and events hoping to reach as many families as possible.
-Erin is a wife and mother of three wonderful children, two of whom have disabilities.
-In her free time, she loves spending time with her family and friends, reading, and eating anything with chocolate in it.

-Ann is a wife and mother of five children.
-She is a Job Developer and Job Coach for Transitional Employment Unlimited (TEU), an organization which provides vocational options and supports to individuals with disabilities in the community.
-Prior to TEU, Ann provided consulting, advocacy and facilitation services to families and individuals in the special education process, IDEA and Section 504 rights, with a focus on Transition and Post-secondary options.
+Ann is the mother of five children and a Job Developer and Job Coach for Transitional Employment Unlimited (TEU), an organization that provides vocational options and supports to individuals with disabilities in the community.
+Prior to TEU, Ann provided consulting, advocacy, and facilitation services to families and individuals in the special education process, IDEA, and Section 504 rights, with a focus on Transition and Post-secondary options.
 Ann was inspired to follow this career path after advocating for her own children who had a variety of special healthcare and learning challenges.
-Ann is a Boston College graduate who worked for 12 years in Finance and Accounting roles at General Electric.

 Robin Butler is the Recruiting & Administrative Office Coordinator for A.R.
 Mazzotta Employment Specialists.
 In this role, she supports the company with special projects and jumps in to assist branches during busy periods and vacation coverage.
-In addition to working full time, Robin is completing her degree at Albertus Magnus College in New Haven, CT with an expected graduation date of May 2015.
-She will be receiving her Bachelors Degree in Business Management with a Concentration in Human Resource Management.
-During her free time, she loves to work out at the gym, hike and go for long walks on the Canal in Hamden.
-She also enjoys strength training with her personal trainer.
 Robin has served on the Board of Directors since 2012.